UniMath/agda-unimath/src/simplicial-type-theory/dependent-simplicial-edges.lagda.md

 dependent-simplicial-hom-eq refl = simplicial-hom-eq
 ```

-### Characterizing equality of dependent simplicial edges over a fixed edge
+### Characterizing equality of dependent directed edges over a fixed edge

 Given a directed edge `α : x →₂ y` in `A` and elements `x' : B x` and
 `y' : B y`, we want to characterize identifications of dependent directed edges